wisp-forest/docs/docs/owo/recipe-remainders.md

 }
 ```

-To start, all remainders must be put within the `"owo:remainders"` JSON Object.
-Then such is as simple as declaring the identifier of the given target item first and then declaring the remainder item as either an identifier or as a Son Object with following Parameters:
+Then declare the identifier of given target item and then declare the remainder item.
+Either use the item's identifier or create a JSON object with the following Parameters:

 | Parameter | Description |
 | --- | --- |
 | `item` | The Identifier of the given item being returned |
 | `count` | The amount of the given item to be returned |

+???+ important
+	Currently custom NBT data is not supported!

 ```json title="test_recipe.json"
 {